okta/okta.github.io/_source/_code/javascript/okta_auth_sdk.md

 - An Okta org - Register for [Okta Developer Edition](https://www.okta.com/developer/signup/) if you don't have an existing org
 - A domain that is [CORS enabled for your org](/docs/api/getting_started/enabling_cors.html)
-- Okta requires that browsers have third-party cookies enabled for your Okta org's domain.

 ## Installation